 It’s a straightforward question, so here’s a straight answer.

-At the Lung Institute, where we utilize cellular therapy–cells collected from the patient’s own body–for the treatment of lung diseases such as COPD, pulmonary fibrosis and emphysema, one of the most frequently asked questions we receive is whether or not cellular therapy is approved by the FDA.
-Understandably, current and potential patients wish to gain a deeper understanding as to how and why the Lung Institute exists—particularly in a field of medicine that may feel new and rapidly advancing.
+At the Lung Health Institute, where we utilize cellular therapy–cells collected from the patient’s own body–for the treatment of lung diseases such as COPD, pulmonary fibrosis and emphysema, one of the most frequently asked questions we receive is whether or not cellular therapy is approved by the FDA.
+Understandably, current and potential patients wish to gain a deeper understanding as to how and why the Lung Health Institute exists—particularly in a field of medicine that may feel new and rapidly advancing.

-With your health in mind, the Lung Institute is here to break down the role of the FDA, its approval process and exactly where cellular therapy falls on the spectrum of FDA regulation and guidelines.
+With your health in mind, the Lung Health Institute is here to break down the role of the FDA, its approval process and exactly where cellular therapy falls on the spectrum of FDA regulation and guidelines.

 In short, the use of same-day cellular therapy is approved for exemption status by the FDA.
 So, what does exemption status mean exactly?
 In this case, exemption status simply means that when criteria and guidelines are met in the practice of cellular therapy, the FDA has preemptively permitted its use and has determined that no further regulation or oversight is required.
-In this sense, the Lung Institute is firmly in accordance with the conditions set by the FDA for exemption status and conducts itself in full accordance with current guidelines.
+In this sense, the Lung Health Institute is firmly in accordance with the conditions set by the FDA for exemption status and conducts itself in full accordance with current guidelines.

 What is the FDA?